mixu/pipe-iterators/readme.md

 If `thisArg` is provided, it is available as `this` within the callback.

+Note: if you return `null` from your map function, core streams will interpret this as EOF for the stream.

 ```js
 pi.fromArray([{ a: 'a' }, { b: 'b' }, { c: 'c' }])
   .pipe(pi.map(function(obj) { return _.defaults(obj, { foo: 'bar' }); }));